GSA/itvmo/_pages/contract-data-elements-guide.md

               </thead>
               <tbody>
                   <tr>
-                      <td>Principal NAICS Code</td>
+                      <td class = "fname">Principal NAICS Code</td>
                       <td>
                         NAICS Codes <b>designate the major sectors of the economies</b> of Mexico, Canada and the US for a given business entity.
-                        It is used for <b>statistical analysis</b> and to determine <b>eligibility for specific government contracts and certify businesses by industry type</b>.
+It is used for <b>statistical analysis, to certify businesses by industry type,</b> and to determine <b>eligibility for specific government contracts</b>.
+Update Product Service Code (PSC) slightly:  " <b>Select the most accurate PSC</b> to reflect the scope of contract.
+See resources:
                         <ul>
                             <li>Select code used in the solicitation.</li>
                             <li>Identify primary business activity.</li>